prometheus/docs/content/docs/practices/pushing.md

-For batch jobs that are related to a machine (such as automatic security update cronjobs or configuration management client runs), expose the resulting metrics using the [Node Exporter's](https://github.com/prometheus/node_exporter) textfile module instead of the Pushgateway.
+For batch jobs that are related to a machine (such as automatic security update cronjobs or configuration management client runs), expose the resulting metrics using the [Node Exporter's](https://github.com/prometheus/node_exporter) [textfile collector](https://github.com/prometheus/node_exporter#textfile-collector) instead of the Pushgateway.